National History

 Chapter History

-In the Fall of 1977, a University of Texas FIJI by the name of Deets Finley, a transferred to Texas A&M University.
-When he arrived at A&M, Deets missed the camaraderie of his fraternity back in Austin, and got the idea to start a FIJI chapter at Texas A&M. With the moral support of his brothers in Austin, Deets set out to find men that were interested, and that shared his values of good character and integrity.
-Before the year was over, he had successfully recruited 13 men to form a colony:
+In the Fall of 1976, a University of Texas FIJI by the name of Deets Finley transferred to Texas A&M University.
+When he arrived at A&M, Deets missed the camaraderie of his fraternity back in Austin, and became interested in starting a FIJI chapter at Texas A&M. With the moral support of his brothers in Austin, Deets set out to find men that shared the core values of Phi Gamma Delta: Friendship, Knowledge, Service, Morality, and Excellence.
+Before the year was over, he had successfully recruited 14 men to form a colony:

 The early members of Aggie FIJI quickly made friends with some sororities, and held parties at house off S. College Ave.
 The men and their dates would stay up late dancing to music from a stereo they installed in their pantry, often turning counters and kitchen tables into dance floors.